Puyodead1/udemy-downloader/README.md

 # NOTE

-- **This tool will not work without decryption keys.
-Do not bother installing unless you already have keys or can obtain them!**
+- **This tool will not work on DRM courses without decryption keys!**
-- **Downloading courses is against Udemy's Terms of Service, I am NOT held responsible for your account getting suspended as a result from the use of this program!**
+- Downloading courses is against Udemy's Terms of Service, I am not held responsible for your account getting suspended as a result from the use of this program.
-- This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.
+- This program is WIP, the code is provided as-is, and I am not held resposible for any legal issues that may result from the use of this program.
 # Description

 Utility script to download Udemy courses, has support for DRM videos but requires the user to acquire the decryption key (for legal reasons).<br>